freeipa/freeipa/workshop.rst

   [server]$ sudo ipa-server-install --no-host-dns

 The ``--no-host-dns`` argument is needed because there is no DNS PTR resolution for the Vagrant environment.
-For production deployment this important sanity check should not be skipped.
+For production deployment, this important sanity check should not be skipped.

 You will be asked a series of questions.
-Accept defaults for most questions, except as outlined below.
+Accept the defaults for most of the questions, except as outlined below.

 Configure FreeIPA's DNS server::